zoyron/shaders/Notes.md

 void main(){
     // gl_Position only takes a vec4(), but from above we can see that position is a vec3(), so we change it here to vec4() gl_Position = projectionMatrix * viewMatrix * modelMatrix * vec4(position, 1.0);
+    // the order of the above multiplication matters a lot, for eg the following order for multiplication won't work
+>    // gl_Position = modelMatrix * projectionMatrix * viewMatrix * vec4(position, 1.0); this order won't work
 }
 ```